-BLOOOOOOP: NeNe Leakes Reportedly Fired From #RHOA, Tweets That SOMEONE ‘Won’t Get Away With It’
+BLOOOOOOP: NeNe Leakes Responds To #RHOA Firing Rumors, Tweets That SOMEONE ‘Won’t Get Away With It’

 So far, the other RHOA stars are silent on NeNe’s alleged firing but Porsha Williams recently confirmed that she got her pickup letter.

-This is BIG news and means that TWO peaches are up for grabs.
+If this BIG news is true it means that TWO peaches are up for grabs.
 Fans are adamant that one of them should go to former housewife Phaedra Parks.

 View this post on Instagram